wdawson/okta.github.io/_source/_posts/2019-03-05-spring-boot-migration.md

 }
 ```

-We no longer need the `@EnableOAuth2Sso` annotation.
+You no longer need the `@EnableOAuth2Sso` annotation.
 OAuth2 and OIDC are now first-class citizens in the Spring Boot and Spring Security ecosystems.

 Take a look at the root mapping.
-That will kick of our Authorization Code Flow.
-This time, we can inject an `OidcUser` object which is populated with all the information from the ID Token that was obtained as part of this flow.
-We use `OidcUser.getFullName()` to return the full name of the authenticated user.
+That will kick of the Authorization Code Flow.
+This time, you can inject an `OidcUser` object which is populated with all the information from the ID Token that was obtained as part of this flow.
+You use `OidcUser.getFullName()` to return the full name of the authenticated user.

-Through constructor dependency injection, we have access to a `WebClient` object.
-The new guidance for Spring in general is to use `WebClient` instead of `RestTemplate` and the latest versions of Spring Boot and Spring Security follow this. `WebClient` is in scope thanks to our `spring-boot-starter-webflux` dependency.
-The `api` method makes use of the `WebClient object to make an api call to our Resource Server as configured in the `application.yml` file (http://localhost:8081/api).
+Through constructor dependency injection, you have access to a `WebClient` object.
+The new guidance for Spring in general is to use `WebClient` instead of `RestTemplate` and the latest versions of Spring Boot and Spring Security follow this. `WebClient` is in scope thanks to the `spring-boot-starter-webflux` dependency.
+The `api` method makes use of the `WebClient object to make an api call to the Resource Server as configured in the `application.yml` file (http://localhost:8081/api).
 This looks like an ordinary HTTP GET method request to an endpoint.
-However, the Access Token obtained during the Authorization Code Flow is sent along as part of this request, which is a requirement of our Resource Server.
+However, the Access Token obtained during the Authorization Code Flow is sent along as part of this request, which is a requirement of the Resource Server.

-To understand the mechanism behind this, we can examine the embedded `@Configuration` class which exposes the `WebClient` as a `Bean`.
+To understand the mechanism behind this, you can examine the embedded `@Configuration` class which exposes the `WebClient` as a `Bean`.

-Since `WebClient` is ordinarily used in the context of [reactive](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) applications, we need a little glue to make it work in the context of the traditional Servlet approach, which is how this example is organized.
+Since `WebClient` is ordinarily used in the context of [reactive](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) applications, you need a little glue to make it work in the context of the traditional Servlet approach, which is how this example is organized.

-We create a `ServletOAuth2AuthorizedClientExchangeFilterFunction` object for this purpose.
-And, since we could have any number of Client Applications configured, we set the default to our named configuration: `okta` (shown previously in the `application.yml` file).
+You create a `ServletOAuth2AuthorizedClientExchangeFilterFunction` object for this purpose.
+And, since you could have any number of Client Applications configured, you set the default to the named configuration: `okta` (shown previously in the `application.yml` file).

-We use `WebClient`'s [builder pattern](https://dzone.com/articles/creational-design-patterns-builder-pattern) methods to apply the `ServletOAuth2AuthorizedClientExchangeFilterFunction` object that we setup and return the `WebClient` object.
-It is this object that is injected into our Client Application and ensures that when we make the api call, the Access Token is included in the Authorization header.
+You use `WebClient`'s [builder pattern](https://dzone.com/articles/creational-design-patterns-builder-pattern) methods to apply the `ServletOAuth2AuthorizedClientExchangeFilterFunction` object that you setup and return the `WebClient` object.
+It is this object that is injected into the Client Application and ensures that when you make the api call, the Access Token is included in the Authorization header.

 ## Spring Boot 2.1.x and the Okta Spring Boot Starter

 Our final iteration is to incorporate the Okta Spring Boot Starter.
 So far both the generic Spring Boot 1.5.x and Spring Boot 2.1.x examples could have been configured for any OAuth 2.0 / OIDC provider.
 Okta has created its own Spring Boot Starter that is listed on [https://start.spring.io](https://start.spring.io) and can easily be incorporated into your application.

-As we've done for each of the previous examples, let's take a look at the dependencies, configuration and code for this example.
+As you've done for each of the previous examples, take a look at the dependencies, configuration and code for this example.

 ### Resource Server Dependencies and Configuration

-Here's the `pom.xml` file for our resource server:
+Here's the `pom.xml` file for the resource server:

 ```
 <dependencies>